 Since the Daniff can grow into such a big dog, it is important that make it get used to grooming at a very young age so that it doesn’t cause problems for you later.

 4 Important Training Tips

 - Understand how to train your dog in the most effective way possible by keeping in mind that everything with your new puppy is based on action and response.

 From the day you bring your new Daniff pup into your house, it will have qualities and traits that are in its DNA and these may result in your pup doing things that you’re not okay with.

-Therefore it is important that in its early days you curtail any negative or aggressive behaviour by both positive and negative reinforcement so that your dog learns the do’s and don’ts of the house early on.
+Therefore it is important that in its early days you curtail any negative or aggressive behavior by both positive and negative reinforcement so that your dog learns the do’s and don’ts of the house early on.

 - If you’re adopting a Daniff, then you need to be ready to take care of the playing needs of your pup.

 It is therefore essential that you spend as much time with your pup as possible, especially in the early days.